aneeshdurg/what_is_a_filesystem/_pages/writing-programs.md

 continue trying to implement your own filesystem for our simulator.
 Don't say I didn't warn you.

-To implement a filesystem for mounting, writing a program that returns a filesystem when run.
+To implement a filesystem for mounting, you need to write a program that returns a filesystem when run.

 To see more information on how to write a filesystem, read [/pages/filesystem-operations.html]({{ '/pages/filesystem-operations.html' | relative_url }})
 and [/pages/10-mounting.html]({{ '/pages/10-mounting.html' | relative_url }}).